nathancahill/Anycomplete/README.md

 ### Privacy

 No keystrokes are sent to Google until you trigger the hotkey and start typing.
-If you prefer DuckDuckGo, replaces `GOOGLE_ENDPOINT` with:
+If you prefer DuckDuckGo, replace `GOOGLE_ENDPOINT` with:
 `'https://duckduckgo.com/ac/?q=%s'` and the `imap` function with this:

 ```